xbeat/Machine-Learning/README.md

 Gradient Boosting Machines (GBM) are a powerful ensemble learning technique used in machine learning for both regression and classification tasks.
 They work by building a series of weak learners, typically decision trees, and combining them to create a strong predictive model.
 In this presentation, we'll explore how to build a GBM algorithm from scratch using Python.

+## Genetic Algorithms for Image Blending in Python

+Introduction to Genetic Algorithms and Image Combination

+Genetic algorithms are optimization techniques inspired by natural selection.
+In the context of image combination, they can be used to evolve and blend multiple images into a single, unique result.
+This process involves encoding image properties as genes, creating a population of potential solutions, and iteratively improving them through selection, crossover, and mutation operations.

 ## Elementary Functional Analysis with Python

 Introduction to Elementary Functional Analysis